 The technology fee covers e-learning materials and access to the online library.
-In addition to tuition and fees, students might spend an estimated \$2,000.00 for the program on books.
+In addition to tuition and fees, students might spend an estimated ranging from \$1,000.00 to \$1,500.00 for the program on books depending on the program of study.